medikoo/deferred/README.md

 });
 ```

 There are cases when we don't want to run too many tasks simultaneously.
-Like when we operating on files we don't want to open too many file descriptors. `deferred.map` accepts fourth argument which is maximum number of tasks that can be run at once e.g.:
+There is common case in Node.js when we don't want to open too many file descriptors at once. `deferred.map` accepts fourth argument which is maximum number of tasks that should be run at once:

 ```javascript
 // Open maximum 100 file descriptors at once